 Although some accidents cannot be avoided, the majority of crashes are caused by driver error.
 That includes truck drivers.
 There are many types of truck driver errors that can lead to a wreck.

-If you or a loved one are in a truck accident, you need to call Oronoz & Ericsson Injury Lawyers right away.
+If you or a loved one are in a truck accident, you need to call Oronoz & Ericsson, LLC right away.
 The trucking company will have an insurance company and a powerful team of attorneys on their side.
 You deserve to have someone protect your rights as well.
 Call us today at (702) 878-2889 or use our online contact form today.

 Some common causes of truck accidents include:

 1. Driver Fatigue